Board of Governors

 The Lord Sinclair MRICS, Chairman

 Matthew joined the Board of Governors in 2021.
 He is a former pupil of the school and a former parent.
-From Cargilfield Matthew went on to Glenalmond College and graduated from the Royal Agricultural College, Cirencester in 1992.
+From Cargilfield, Matthew went on to Glenalmond College and graduated from the Royal Agricultural College, Cirencester in 1992.
 He qualified as a Chartered Surveyor in 1994, whilst working for a national firm of Surveyors, progressing to associate partner, before leaving and founding Saint Property in 2000, a property search, acquisition and advisory business throughout Scotland.
 He is the past chairman of the Scottish Land and Estates South West Region and past chairman of the Game and Wildlife Conservation Trust Scottish Auction.
 He currently holds a number of trustee posts for family estates.
 He is the owner of Knocknalling Farms, a farming and forestry enterprise in Galloway, and was appointed Lord-Lieutenant for the Stewartry of Kirkcudbright in July 2021.

 Mrs Sally Hamilton